PEZ/SketchPluginShortcuts/README.md

 ## Contribute

+Fork the repository on GitHub.
+Then clone your fork:

+    $ git clone git@github.com:<you>/<your fork>.git
+    $ cd <your fork>

+Then install `pip`, `foreman` and `heroku`.
+I'm on OS X and prefer to use `homebrew` when I can.
+In this case only `pip` has a tap, so:

+    $ brew install pip
+    $ pip install --upgrade pip setuptools

+    $ sudo gem install foreman heroku

+Further, `redis` is used for storing the shortcut directory JSON blob.
+You'll need to install that on your dev machine.
+Using `homebrew` that becomes:

+    $ brew install redis

+Homebrew instructs you on how to start the redis server.

+Now, setup an isolated environment with `virtualenv`:

+    $ virtualenv --no-site-packages env
+    $ . env/bin/activate

+You should see your prompt return with a prefix of `(env)`.
+Now install requirements into your isolated environment:

+    $ pip install -r requirements.txt

 The project is based on [zachwill's](https://github.com/zachwill/) template for [Flask based Heroku apps](https://github.com/zachwill/flask_heroku).
+Have a look at that project's`README` for a discussion on how to deactivate and reactibvate the `virtualenv`environment.

-In addition to that the project uses GitHub API and you will need to use a configuration variable with your GitHUB API Token.
+The shortcut information is grabbed from GitHub via the GitHub API.
+You will need a personal GitHub access token.
+[Read here how to create one.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) Then update the `GITHUB_TOKEN` configuration variable with your GitHUB API Token.
 Locally create a `.env` file and add:

     GITHUB_TOKEN=your-token

-For Heroku do:

-    heroku config:set GITHUB_TOKEN=your-token

-I also use `redis` for storing the shortcut directory JSON blob.
-You'll need to install that on your dev machine and add the `Redis To Go` addon to your Heroku app.
-The free `nano` tier works for this project:

-    heroku addons:create redistogo:nano
+You can now grab the shorcut data from GitHub.
+There's a `fabric` task for that:

+    $ heroku local:run fab fetch_shortcuts

+Now you are ready to run the web service locally:

+    $ heroku local:run foreman run python app.py

+`foreman` informs you where the service is running.
+The default is [http://localhost:5000/](http://localhost:5000/).

-In order to run the actual fetching of the shortcut information (the `/apport` route), you will also need these variables configured in the `.env` file and on Heroku:
+There is also a way to run the fetching of the shortcut information from the web browser - [http://localhost:5000/apport](http://localhost:5000/apport).
+Basic Auth is used to protect that route from non-admins.
+To use it you will  need these variables configured in the `.env`:

     ADMIN_USER_NAME=your-admin-user-name
     ADMIN_USER_PASSWORD=your-admin-user-password

-In order for my local machine to read the `.env` variables and otherwise mimic the Heroku environment as much as possinble I start the server like so:

-    heroku local:run foreman run python app.py
+### Heroku

+Before submitting a pull request should make sure the app handles a smoke test on Heroku.
+Create an Heroku app:

+    $ heroku create <your app name>

+Add the `Redis To Go` addon to your Heroku app.
+The free `nano` tier works for this project:

+    $ heroku addons:create redistogo:nano

+To be able to run scheduled `fabric` tasks on Heroku, add the Scheduler addon:

+    $ heroku addons:create scheduler:standard

+Configure environment variables:

+    $ heroku config:set GITHUB_TOKEN=your-token
+    $ heroku config:set ADMIN_USER_NAME=your-admin-user-name
+    $ heroku config:set ADMIN_USER_PASSWORD=your-admin-user-password

+Deploy:

+    $ git push heroku master

+When it's done you can access your app on `http://your-app-name.herokuapp.com/`.
+The current version will give you a `500 Server Error` when there is no shortcut data fetched yet.
+Use the `/apport` route to make your Heroku app fetch the shortcuts.

 ### Tests